Chapter 5 - Replication

 Eventual Consistency: If an application reads from an asynchronous follower, it may see outdated information if the follower has fallen the leader.
 This inconsistency is a temporary state, and the followers will eventually catchup.
 That's eventual consistency.

-The delay between when a write happens on a reader and gets reflected on a follower is replication lag.
+The delay between when a write happens on a leader and gets reflected on a follower is replication lag.

 Other Consistency Levels #